Guayaquil: History

 In 1922, workers in the city went on a general strike lasting three days, ending after at least 300 people were killed by military and police.

-In 2020, the city was hit hard by the coronavirus pandemic.
+In 2020, the city was hit hard by the COVID-19 pandemic.
 Its medical and mortuary services were overwhelmed to the point where bodies lay in the streets.
 Almost 6,000 more deaths were recorded in the first two weeks of April than the average for the same period in other years.

 Economy

 Guayaquileños main sources of income are formal and informal trade, business, agriculture and aquaculture.
 Most commerce consists of small and medium businesses, adding an important informal economy occupation that gives thousands of guayaquileños employment.

 The Port of Guayaquil is Ecuador's most important commercial port; most international import and export merchandise passes through the Gulf of Guayaquil.
 As the largest city in the country, most industries are located either in the city or its peripheral areas.

-Ongoing projects seek urban regeneration as a principal objective of the growth of the city's commercial districts, as the increase of capital produces income.
-These projects in the city driven by the recent mayors have achieved this goal after investing large sums of money.
-The current municipal administration aims to convert Guayaquil into a place for first-class international tourism and multinational businesses.
+Tourism

+Guayaquil plays an important role in Ecuador's economy as the commercial heart of the country, and is also a vibrant, sprawling city, urban, cultural and touristic.
+In recent years, the city has become a business and convention destination.
+Half a dozen skyscrapers give it the profile of a major city that continues to expand to the north and west.
+The city centre of Guayaquil is one of the most important tourist destinations, as it is the oldest and most colonial part of the city.
+The Simón Bolívar Malecón area is of great tourist interest and located close to the city centre.
+The Point, located in the Puerto Santa Ana district, is the largest building in Guayaquil and the whole of Ecuador.
+Another place of interest is the Las Peñas neighbourhood, where approximately 444 steps lead up to a viewpoint offering stunning city views.

+Here are some of the tourist attractions in Guayaquil: